 English name: Reticulated Python

 Description: To 1000cm long.
 The largest snake in Asia, and the longest snake in the entire world.
-Head is large with large labial scales lining the mouth.
-Eyes are large and bright yellow-to-orange.
-The body is brown with a beautiful black, yellow, and white “reticulated” pattern that gives the snake its name.
-The head is mostly unmarked other than a black line that extends behind the eye.
+Body is brown with a beautiful black, yellow, and white “reticulated” pattern that gives the snake its name.
+The head is mostly unmarked other than a black line along the top of the head between the eyes.

-Similar Species: The Burmese Python has an arrow-like dark brown marking on the top of its head, and its body has rows of black-bordered dark brown blotches rather than a reticulated black, brown, and yellow pattern.
+Similar Species: The Burmese Python has an arrow-like dark marking on the top of its head and rows of black-bordered dark brown blotches on its body rather than a reticulated pattern.

 Habitat: Found in a variety of habitats, including forest, scrubland, grassland, mangrove swamps, and agriculture.
 Often spends time near the edge of water bodies.
-Has adapted surprisingly well to urban areas and can even be found in the middle of Bangkok, where it appears to travel via the canal systems.
-The Reticulated Python is comfortable in trees and is a strong swimmer.
+Has adapted to urban areas and can even be found in the middle of Bangkok, where it appears to travel via canals.
+Comfortable in trees and is a strong swimmer.

-Contribution to the ecosystem: Despite its enormous size, the Reticulated Python actually feeds mainly on rats in urban areas, helping to control Bangkok’s rodent population.
-It is also known to eat larger mammals (such as pigs, deer, cats, and dogs), birds, and lizards.
+Place in the ecosystem: Despite its enormous size, the Reticulated Python feeds mainly on rats in urban areas, helping to control Bangkok’s rodent population.
+The largest adults eat larger mammals (such as pigs, deer, cats, and dogs).
 Adult pythons have no predators in the Bangkok area, but the hatchlings can be eaten by monitors and large birds of prey.

 Danger to humans: Though it does not have venom, the Reticulated Python can be a threat to humans on size alone.
 Even the juveniles are big enough to inflict a nasty bite with their large mouths and long teeth.
 Larger pythons could potentially constrict and suffocate a human.
 Care should be taken when going near a large python, and pythons over two meters long should not be handled except by those experienced with large snakes (preferably a team of at least two for any snake over three to four meters long).
 This being said, pythons rarely attack humans and very few fatalities have been credibly reported.

 Conservation status and threats: The Reticulated Python is killed for its meat and skins and captured for the wildlife trade.
+On occasion they are also killed out of fear.
 It is listed in Cites Appendix II.